My primary goal:

 That's the difference.
 All that shit: sprites, square grid, other conventions and limitations, even the turn-based nature -- these were just the best that a 25MHz 80386 with 4 Megabytes of RAM could do.

 Failing to grasp that, reproducing the gameplay "faithfully", one doesn't revive a legend.
 They simply create a pitiful freak where gameplay optimized for the limitations of a 386 is adorned with bells and whistles of modern graphics.
 Like an unwashed cave-man sporting a necklace of crushed gadgets and a club of a tablet tied to a stick via criss-crossing USB cables, it only invokes disgust.

-The only time that worked was "War for the Overworld" simply because "Dungeon Keeper" it resurrects exploited the square grid's limitation to make game rules easier, taking complexity away from base building interface and thus letting the player focus on other fun activities.
+The only time that worked was "War for the Overworld" - simply because "Dungeon Keeper" it resurrects exploited the square grid's limitation to facilitate game rules and GUI, simplifying base building to let the player focus on other fun activities.

 So, what is the proper way?